abhishekvarma16/Credit_Score_Classification/README.md

 **Good Credit**: Reflecting low risk and strong creditworthiness.

-To achieve this, we utilize PySpark, a robust framework for large-scale data processing and machine learning.
+To achieve this, I have utilized PySpark, a robust framework for large-scale data processing and machine learning.
 PySpark's distributed computing capabilities make it well-suited for handling large datasets efficiently.
 We implement and evaluate classification models, including Logistic Regression and Random Forest, to identify the most effective approach for predicting credit scores.
-The project emphasizes both technical implementation and the practical significance of data-driven insights in credit risk assessment.